 In most cases, you’ll want to avoid generically referring to your startup’s blog as “Our Company Blog” or “Your ‘Business Name Here’s’ Blog.”
 Why?
 Because there are a freakishly huge amount of blogs currently on our little blue orb.

-Also, WordPress estimates there are more than 80 million new blog posts created monthly on its blog platform alone.
+Also, WordPress estimates there are about 70 million new posts and 77 million new comments each month on its blog platform alone.
 It’s wildly clear that the need to stand out from the crowd is paramount.